ReCreaZZZ/recreazzz-site/_pages/collaborate-en.md

 headerPhrase: "Become a sponsor * Be a member * Just drop by"

 membershipTitle: "Membership"
-membershipText: "Start with 14-day free trial.
-No credit card needed.
-Cancel at anytime.
-And a big more explanation about the 3 ways it's possible join as membership"
+membershipText: "Just drop by and start with 14-day free trial.
+There are different ways to join as membership.
+Membershop is renewed on a jearly base."
-membership1: "Donation"
+membership1: "Z"
-member1Cost: "19"
+member1Cost: "30"
-member1Text: "All the features you need to keep your work, hobby or life safe."
+member1Text: "Use the open space during the opening hours"
-membership2: "Option 2"
+membership2: "ZZZ"
-member2Cost: "49"
+member2Cost: "80"
-member2Text: "All the features you need to keep your work, hobby or life safe."
+member2Text: "You can use the space anytime during the opening hrs of the house"
-membership2: "Volunteer"
+membership2: "ZZ"
-member2Cost: "99"
+member2Cost: "300"
-member3Text: "All the features you need to keep your work, hobby or life safe."
+member3Text: "You want to start only for 3 month.
+You can use the space anytime during the opening hrs of the house."

 ourSpaceTitle: "Our Space"
 ourSpaceSubTitle1: "Textile"